fosslight/fosslight-guide-en/scanner/6_android.md

             -e <path1> <path2..>           Path to exclude from source analysis.
             -p                             Check files that should not be included in the Packaging file.
             -f                             Print result of Find Command for binary that can not find Source Code Path.
-            -t                             Collect NOTICE for binaries that are not added to NOTICE.html.
-            -d                             Divide needtoadd-notice.html by binary.
             -i                             Disable the function to automatically convert OSS names based on AOSP.
             -r <result.txt>                result.txt file with a list of binaries to remove.
     ```